Ambrose1123/Wira/README.md

 http://wira-frontend.s3-website-ap-southeast-2.amazonaws.com/login

 ## .
-Prerequisites: Ensure you have the installed the required file:
+Prerequisites: Ensure you have installed the required file:

 Go to the wira-backend directory,
 Install npm and node first, after pulling from this branch.